msgtn/r0b0/docs/README.md

 # `r0b0`
 r0b0 is a communication library for connecting hardware and software.
-Think of it like [`aconnect`](https://man.archlinux.org/man/aconnect.1.en) for things beyond MIDI devices.
+The inspiration is [aconnect](https://man.archlinux.org/man/aconnect.1.en) for things beyond MIDI devices.
 The system is my general-purpose tool for quickly prototyping mechatronic systems with a bend towards creative applications.

 ## Design rationale